 Take a simple example such as witness statements from a crime scene.
 There will be a wide range of 'facts' reported by the witnesses, many of which conflict.
 Even apparently simple facts like the colour of a car, or the number of people involved, will be hotly disputed.

 Psychological research has discovered that each person builds their own unique 'map' of the world.
 It is based on a combination of genetics and each person's life experience, developing into a mental model of the world that is used to make sense of and predict what is going on.

 How does your customer think?

-The 'sound' person seems to have an internal jukebox that they can use to play back conversations to themselves and will use words that show this, such as hearing, or ringing a bell.
+The 'sound' person seems to have an internal jukebox that they can use to play back conversations to themselves and will use words that reflect this, such as 'I hear you', or 'That rings a bell'.
 They also tend to speak more deliberately and slowly.

-The 'feel' person tends to like to touch people and things, often playing with whatever objects come to hand and when talking will pause while a feeling is developing.
+The 'feel' person tends to like to touch people and things, often playing with whatever objects come to hand, and when talking may pause while a feeling is developing.

 The importance of trust in the sales process

 Applying this idea to the world of business - buying and selling in particular - can provide some useful insights into why people buy and how to sell more effectively.